isotopo/koaw/README.md

 ## Todo

 * Create a `koaw.validate` method to validate params
-* Create a `koaw.route` method to add custom routes
+* Add middleware support to custom routes
 * Create a `koaw.override` method to replace default handlers